zhaotianjing/bio_protocol/README.md

-# Bayesian multiple regression methods applied to genomic prediction and genome-wide association studies
+# Bayesian regression methods applied to genome-wide prediction and association studies